What You'll Experience in our Spinal Cord Injury Program

 Therapy begins first thing in the morning, with each patient getting out of bed and managing his or her morning routine in preparation for a full day of activity.
 Your team will work together with you and your family to coordinate your care, set goals and track your progress.

 Our therapists will teach you the skills you'll need to get through a normal day and make adjustments along the way to promote recovery.
 This includes everything from grooming and dressing to managing your schedule and working with others.

 Mobility training is an important part of the therapy program.
 This includes learning how to use any device to assist with your mobility.
 Individual and group outings into the surrounding area will help you practice skills you'll need in your own community.

 Come Prepared to Learn About Spinal Cord Injury and Recovery

 Your counselor and education coordinators will begin mandatory training classes for patients and family members.
 You will learn about spinal cord injury, its consequences and how to care for yourself as independently as possible.

 Our goal is to provide you with all the education you'll need to feel comfortable and confident when you are discharged from Shepherd Center and return home.

 Our patients go on to achieve some of the greatest functional improvements from the time they are admitted to the time they are discharged when compared to similar facilities and national statistics.
-In fact, we post our patient outcomes right here on our website (most facilities don't do this) to help inform you as you consider your rehabilitation options.
+In fact, unlike many other facilities, we post our patient outcomes right here on our website to help inform you as you consider your spinal cord rehabilitation options.
 Read about our patient outcomes.